 Caught up in Terror Attack

 A handful of staff had left the building minutes before the combined vehicle ramming and stabbing attack that killed eight people and injured 48.
 One journalist was clipped by the side of the terrorists' van and called in the story to the news desk.
 Two reporters then left the building to investigate, escorted by the duty Security Supervisor.
 On their way towards Borough Market, they heard gunshots and immediately made their way back to the newspaper offices.
-Security, prioritising occupants’ safety, immediately took the decision to lock the building down.
+Security, prioritizing occupants’ safety, immediately took the decision to lock the building down.

 It quickly became clear that the News UK team was in the middle of a terror attack taking place on their doorstep, with events unfolding rapidly.
 Rob Sowerby, News UK's Director of Health, Safety & Security, and Jonathon Cormack, Business Resilience Manager activated News UK's incident and crisis management procedures.